highcharts/connectors-morningstar/docs/connectors/morningstar/screeners/investment-screener.md

 Investment Screener connector
 =============================

-Using Morningstar Investment Screener endpoint you are able filter Morningstar's database of global investments using hundreds of data points including Morningstar prorietary data.
+Using Morningstar Investment Screener endpoint allows you to filter Morningstar's database of global investments using hundreds of data points including Morningstar proprietary data.

 How to use Investment Screener
 ----------------